 Lead qualifying questions for chatbots: 4 in the right order

 Most chatbot qualifying flows ask too much, lose half the conversation, and then blame the chatbot.
-The fix is not to ask nothing — it is to ask the right four things in the right order.
+The fix is not to ask nothing.
+It is to ask the right four things in the right order.
 This piece walks through the minimum viable qualifying flow for a service business: which four lead qualifying questions to ask, the order they belong in, the one most chatbots ask that they shouldn't, and three vertical-specific scripts you can copy on a Sunday afternoon and ship on Monday.

 Why most chatbot qualifying flows kill conversion